ACS Board of Directors

 Director, District VI

 Bonnie A. Charpentier is Senior Vice President, Regulatory Affairs and Compliance.at Cytokinetics, Inc. in South San Francisco.
 She has served as chair of two local sections, Cincinnati and Santa Clara Valley.
 She earned her Ph.D. in 1981 in plant physiology at the University of Houston, and has been a member of the American Chemical Society since 1981.

 Valerie J. Kuck

-Valerie J. Kuck is an Adjunct Professor at the College of St. Elizabeth Chemistry Department and former chemist and staff member at Lucent Technologies.
-She earned her Bachelors degree at St. Mary of the Woods College in 1961, and her Masters degree at Purdue University in 1965.
+Valerie J. Kuck is a former Adjunct Professor at the College of St. Elizabeth Chemistry Department and former chemist and staff member at Lucent Technologies.
+She earned her Bachelor’s degree at St. Mary of the Woods College in 1961, and her Master’s degree at Purdue University in 1965.
 She has been a member of the American Chemical Society since 1964.

 Barbara A. Sawrey